 "My group hiked Mount Henry in Sequoia Kings Canyon.
 At the summit, there was a summit register (a record of visitors to the summit of a mountain) and a few of us were reading excerpts we thought were interesting out loud.
 One of my friends started reading a really funny excerpt that said something like: 'My buttcheeks are burnt' and read the name as 'David Somers'.
 It took me a minute to get it, but then I realized that was my dad’s name!
 It was from the 90s!
 It was such a crazy thing!"

 Ellie’s dad, David, did an Outward Bound course in the 90s, and her sister completed a course in 2015.
 It really became a family affair when Ellie completed her course the summer of 2018.
 She also found her sister’s name on the summit register of Red Mountain.

 Most of this course will be spent backpacking the spectacular high country of the Western Sierra – alongside lake basins and granite peaks.
 As a beginner rock climber or if you’re advancing your skills, this area has some of the best climbing granite around.
 With a longer format, you’ll have more training and attention from Instructors, so you can implement feedback and practice technical and interpersonal skills.
 This will lead to deeper understanding of strengths, a more independent and self-directed crew and greater levels of confidence in yourself.

-As your technical and leadership skills advance along with the group, you’ll move through a progression, gradually taking on decision making on navigation, route finding, sharing of duties and setting-up camp.
-This is the group's opportunity to make the course its own unique experience.
+As your technical and leadership skills advance along with the group, you’ll move through a progression, gradually taking on decision making in navigation, route finding, sharing of duties and setting up camp.
+This is the group's opportunity to make the course its own.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!